svilupp/AIHelpMe.jl/README.md

 AIHelpMe harnesses the power of Julia's extensive documentation and advanced AI models to provide tailored coding guidance.
 By integrating with PromptingTools.jl, it offers a unique, AI-assisted approach to answering your coding queries directly in Julia's environment.

 > [!CAUTION]
-> This is only a proof-of-concept.
-If there is enough interest, we will fine-tune the RAG pipeline for better performance.
+> This is only a prototype!
+We have not tuned it yet, so your mileage may vary!
+Always check your results from LLMs!

 ## Features